 Remington straighteners of this series have the unique technology, which helps to preserve hair and prevent the harmful effect of high temperature.

 Ceramic coated plates are infused with natural Moroccan Argan Oil and Vitamin E that when heated evenly emit shine enhancing Micro Conditioners through the plates.

 Thus, throughout the lifetime of the device, your hair is protected against overheating and emits a beautiful, natural shine.

 There is a temperature lock function and plate lock function, as well as a rotating cord provided for your convenience.

 - it was packed into a box (I hardly can remember, where it is);

-- it’s made of blue plastic and has a black backside;
+- it’s made of white plastic and has a black backside;

 - there is an on/off button and temperature adjusting buttons on the side;